sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/orders/dailyPlanOrdersFilterDef.md

 <td>
 Specifies the elements to filter the orders that should be considered.
 All filter elements will be combined with "and".
-The values of the schedulePaths, folders, workflowPaths elements will be combined with "or".
+The elements in the lists schedulePaths, scheduleFolders, workflowPaths, workflowFolders will be combined with "or".

 The filter elements are